trisfaizal/Marketing-Site/_posts/2015-03-10-5-common-jekyll-traps.md

 ---
 layout: post
 title: 5 common Jekyll traps for beginners (and help to overcome them!)
-header: 5 common Jekyll traps for beginners
+header: 5 common Jekyll traps for beginners (and help to overcome them!)
 category: Jekyll
 author: sam
 quotes: